peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Returns:**

-* The closest big integer to this object.
+* The closest 32-bit signed integer to this object.

 **Throws:**